 Scoring Wheel & Double Scoring Wheel (fits in Maker only):

-The latest addition to the blade family doesn’t actually cut — instead, it scores.
+The scoring wheels don’t actually cut — instead, they score.
 The Cricut Scoring Wheel looks like the rotary blade, but it won’t actually cut through your material.
 It comes with two tips: the single scoring tip and the double scoring tip.
 Use the single scoring tip for light materials like cardstock.
 Use the double scoring tip for harder to fold materials like cardboard.

 Which Blade Do I Use For This Project?